-Date(s) of Revision: 4/20/2010; 9/23/2010 Faculty Sponsor(s): Norma Brown, MSN, RN
+Date(s) of Revision: 4/20/2010; 9/23/2010; 4/29/22, 8/1/2023

+Faculty Sponsor(s): Evonne Young MSN, RN, Lori Holt MSN, RN; Norma Brown, MSN, RN

-Undergraduate Department Approval Date(s): August 15, 2011
+Undergraduate Department Approval Date(s): August 15, 2011, July 1, 2022

-Policy: The guidelines set forth in this policy, are intended to ensure delivery of safe, competent nursing care during a clinical rotation/practicum by the student nurse.
+The guidelines set forth in this policy, are intended to ensure delivery of safe, competent nursing care during a clinical rotation/practicum by the student nurse.
 Failure to adhere to the policy guidelines may result in disciplinary action.

-Scope of Practice: Performance of any clinical skills and activities by the nursing student is contingent on Hospital Policy and Instructor discretion.
-Clarification of scope of practice with the primary RN or community supervisor will be established at the beginning of each shift during the clinical rotation/practicum.
+Scope of Practice:

+Performance of any clinical skills and activities by the nursing student is contingent on clinical partners policies and Instructor discretion - based on student level and competency.
+Each student will clarify and establish their scope of practice with the primary RN or community supervisor at the beginning of each shift during the clinical rotation/practicum.